Do you select the age 45 or 22 vintage?

 On October 24th 2012, I started my own "environmental and urban economics university" called "Kahn University" on YouTube.
 These short videos are posted here.

 In Fall 2014, I'm teaching M134 again and the current set of files are posted here.

 I blog at greeneconomics.blogspot.com.
 My blog's entries reflect my thoughts on a range of topics.
 I try to focus on my professional research areas but I also write about the real world.
 Some of my entries have been controversial.
 I do not seek to offend anyone.
-Instead, I seek to foster civil debate and discussion.
-There are many cases where there are status quo policies that border on being silly but people are afraid to "rock the boat" so the easy path is to simply assume that we have made the "best choice".
 In a free society, we must continue to question and debate our collective choices.
-Economists have a special skill at identifying unintended consequences of choices and policy.
-Thus, it is our responsibility to quantify these and point them out even if this causes discomfort.
+Economists have a special skill for identifying unintended consequences of choices and policy.
+Thus, it is our responsibility to quantify these and point them out.

 1. Purchase my 2006 Brookings Institution Press book "Green Cities: Urban Growth and the Environment"